whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can a Whole Nation Embrace Generosity and Integrity.md

 Stanley Vestal and George Grinnell also described how they found the Sioux and Cheyenne people completely trustworthy, sounding just like my experience with the Ashaninka.

-I remember first reading about Geronimo's integrity, and my mind went to all the untrustworthy politicians in the United States -- but also every other country I'd visited, including Ecuador, Peru, Germany, Great Britain, Canada, and more.
+I remember first reading about Geronimo's integrity, and my mind went to all the untrustworthy politicians in the United States -- but also every other country I'd visited, including Ecuador, Peru, Germany, Great Britain, and Canada.
 Some individuals in these countries are trustworthy, but none of these nations has anything like the universal integrity I'd experienced with the Ashaninka, or like these other observers in the 1800s experienced with the Sioux, Cheyenne, and many other beautiful cultures.

 And it's not just trustworthiness.
 I kept finding stories of incredible generosity -- not just occasionally, but as a normal way of life for whole nations.